Guy Kawasaki

-Guy Takeo Kawasaki (born August 30, 1954) is an American marketing specialist, author, and Silicon Valley venture capitalist.
+Guy Takeo Kawasaki (born August 30, 1954) is an American marketing specialist, author, and venture capitalist in Silicon Valley.
 He was one of the Apple employees originally responsible for marketing their Macintosh computer line in 1984.
 He popularized the word evangelist in marketing the Macintosh as an "Apple evangelist" and the concepts of evangelism marketing and technology evangelism/platform evangelism in general.

 From March 2015 until December 2016, Kawasaki sat on the board of trustees of the Wikimedia Foundation, the non-profit operating entity of Wikipedia.

 Kawasaki has also written fifteen books, including The Macintosh Way (1990), The Art of the Start (2004), and Wise Guy: Lessons from a Life (2019).

 Early life and education

-Guy Kawasaki was born in Honolulu, Hawaii to Duke Takeshi Kawasaki (d.
+Guy Kawasaki was born in Honolulu, Hawaii, to Duke Takeshi Kawasaki (d.
 2015) and Aiko Kawasaki.
 His family lived in an area outside Honolulu called Kalihi Valley.
 His father, Duke, once served as a fireman, real estate broker, state senator, and government official while his mother was a housewife.
 He attended ʻIolani School and graduated in 1972.

 Kawasaki graduated from Stanford University in 1976 with a Bachelor of Arts degree in psychology.
 He then attended law school at UC Davis, but quit after about a week of classes when he realized that he disliked law school.
 In 1977, he enrolled in the UCLA Anderson School of Management, where he earned an MBA degree.
 While there, Kawasaki also worked at a jewelry company, Nova Stylings.
 Kawasaki observed, "The jewelry business is a very, very tough business, tougher than the computer business...
 I learned a very valuable lesson: how to sell."